curi/fi/docs/_posts/2020-09-02-analysing-lw-replies-for-social-dynamics.md

 > I can agree that a weighted average is not what is called for in a conjunctive case.
 It is closer to correct in a disjunctive case.

-That's not really substantial; he's not saying curi's right, just that curi's not super wrong, that *some* part is good. he then sort of contradicts himself with the second question, but they're both similar in the way they treat curi/curi's idea. both sentences are more signalling of expertise and are designed to make abramdemski look better (like more magnanimous or generous or something), while making curi look like he's missed something and sorta 'on the right track'.
+That's not really substantial; he's not saying curi's right, just that curi's not super wrong, that *some* part is good. he then sort of contradicts himself with the second sentence, but they're both similar in the way they treat curi/curi's idea. both sentences are more signalling of expertise and are designed to make abramdemski look better (like more magnanimous or generous or something), while making curi look like he's missed something and sorta 'on the right track'.

 abramdemski says: